fractalqb/sllm/README.md

 …
 ```

-How would the output of such a scenario look like? – Note that *sllm*
+How would the output of such a scenario look like? – Either one gets
+a visually pleasant message that is rather good to read or you get
+output that is easy to be consumed by computers.
+Currently one has
+to make a choice.
+But, can't we have both in one?

-focuses on the log message.
-We do not propose how to handle other
+*Note* that `sllm` focuses on the log message.
+We do not propose how
-pieces of information!
-So lets have a look what sllm would do with
+to handle other pieces of information!
+So lets have a look what sllm
-some decent log formats.
+would do with some decent log formats.

 ### Classic log output